-Preferred Preparation: Successful completion of two semesters of any Stage 1 English courses at C grade or higher.
+Prerequisite: Successful completion of two semesters of any Stage 1 English courses (C grade or higher).

 Students respond to and create texts in and for a range of personal, social, cultural, community, and/or workplace contexts.
 Students understand and interpret information, ideas, and perspectives in texts and consider ways in which language choices are used to create meaning.